AmrMohamad/PyKanban/README.md

 Number of stages => 4
 ```

-It will ask about Name of each stage or header and their colors.
-When come to choose the colors they must be in Hex values like that:
+It will ask about the Name of each stage or header and their colors.
+When come to choosing the colors they must be in Hex values like that:

 <img src="./docs/naming-stage.png" width="50%" alt="naming-stage">